Must-See UNESCO World Heritage Sites You May Never Have Heard Of

 The Himalaya: Trains & Temples

-“We love the famous Darjeeling Himalayan Railway or 'Toy Train,' which is a two-foot narrow-gauge railway built in the late 19th century.
-(You can see it on our Himalayan Traverse with Peter Hillary adventure and on our Trans-India Express train trip.)
+“We love the famous Darjeeling Himalayan Railway or ‘Toy Train,’ which is a two-foot narrow-gauge railway built in the late 19th century.
 It was an incredible feet of engineering linking mountainous terrain across India’s Himalaya.
 As it inches along, you pass by tiny villages, over unimaginably steep mountains, and around difficult curves.

 “But, of course, it’s the world-famous Kathmandu Valley of Nepal that steals the show in the Himalaya.
 Visiting Bodhnath at night, you find hundreds of people circumambulating the massive stupa.
 Thousands of candles are burning all around.
 It makes for a serene, magical end to a perfect day in the hustle and bustle of Kathmandu.
 Then, you have Pashupati, the largest temple complex in Nepal.
 It stretches on both sides of the Bagmati River, considered holy by Hindus.
 Just like on the Ganges in Varanasi, cremation pyres burn here day and night.
 Thousands of pilgrims, holy men, locals, and tourists mix with the occasional free-roaming cow.
 It’s a feast for the senses, a perfect microcosm of everything exciting and exhilarating that Kathmandu has to offer.
 I also should mention Swayambhunath, an ancient temple festooned with colorful flags, painted with Buddha’s eyes and eyebrows in all four directions, and surrounded by spires, temples, and vendors selling all kind of trinkets.
 It is also known as the Monkey Temple: close to the main stupa, dozens of macaques chase each other around a shallow pond and jump into the water from the tall trees.
 It’s a wonderfully entertaining spectacle for many local families and tourists.” –Corinne Edwards